-A key objective of the Treasurer’s Office is to invest State capital in a manner that supports community development efforts while simultaneously meeting its primary investment objectives of safety, liquidity, and return on investment.
+A key objective of the Office of the Illinois Treasurer is to invest State capital in a manner that supports community development efforts while simultaneously meeting its primary investment objectives of safety, liquidity, and return on investment.

-The Treasurer's Office provided $220 million in Access to Capital deposits to financial institutions across the State of Illinois over the last four fiscal years (FY 2015 – 2018).
+The Treasurer's Office provided $222 million in Access to Capital deposits to financial institutions across the State of Illinois over the last five fiscal years (FY 2015 – 2020).

 Become an Approved Depository